kourtbailey/petpals2/README.md

   ![The database connection string](Images/database_connection.png)

 * Heroku will automatically assign this URI string to the `DATABASE_URL` environment variable that is used within `app.py`.
-The code that is already in `app.py` will be able to use that environment variable to connect to the Heroku database.
+The code that is already in `app.py` will be able to use that environment variable to connect to the Heroku database (*NOTE* see the actual etl.py and app.py for modifications that need to be made to use SQLAlchemy > 1.4).

   ```python
   # DATABASE_URL will contain the database connection string: